Saumya4321/ControlCenter/README.md

-# PyQt 3D Printer Application
+# PyQt 3D Printer Application - Dev version

-This branch contains working code as of 23rd April 2025 (after bypassing the RGB camera and thermal camera issues).
+This branch is where active development work is going on.
+Contains working code as of 23rd April 2025 (after bypassing the RGB camera and thermal camera issues).